Augustana Alumni and Friends: Scenic and Historic Norway

 Our 2020 Augustana Alumni and Friends Tour will be a scenic and historic journey encompassing Oslo, Lillehammer, Trondheim, Voss, Bergen, the Atlantic Ocean Road and Norway’s awesome fjords.
 The tour will be led by Brad Heegel '76, a veteran Augustana staff member of 42 years who has led hundreds of students and alumni around the world through Interim experiences, choir and band tours and his contract work with the USGS EROS Center.
 The tour is managed by Brekke Tours of Grand Forks, North Dakota, Brekke Tours was selected because of their acknowledged expertise in strengthening cultural, as well as ethnic ties between North America and Scandinavia/Europe by creating meaningful travel experiences.
 Since 1956, their dedicated and knowledgeable staff has worked to achieve this goal by assisting clients with making connections to ancestral ties, offering an array of enriching experiences while traveling and providing the level of customer service our clients have come to expect.

-Our initial tour filled within two days of the announcement that "Early Bird Registration" was open.
-Due to the overwhelming response and interest in the tour, on July 9, 2019, a SECOND TOUR was added.
-In the itinerary listed below, Tour A dates are listed followed by TOUR B dates.
+Due to the overwhelming response and interest in the tour, a SECOND TOUR was added.
+In the itinerary listed below, TOUR A dates are listed followed by TOUR B dates.

 Tuesday, August 4/Monday, August 17 Mpls/St. Paul to Oslo